hteumeuleu/hteumeuleu.com/_drafts/outlook-rendering-engine.md

 ![CSS support in Outlook 2007-2019 diagram](/uploads/2020/07/css-support-in-outlook.png)

 This means that not only we are limited by Outlook’s own capabilities.
-So no `border-radius` nor `background-image`, for example.
+(So, no `background-image` nor `border-radius`, for example.)

 But more importantly, we must think about which element to use to apply certain styles.
 So if I have to define a `width` or an `height` on a generic container element, I will use a `<table>`.
 If I need a `padding`, I will also use a `<table>`. `border-left`? `<table>`!